 Reduce Eye Strain

-Staring at a computer or phone screen for too long cause physical discomfort known as “digital eye strain” that includes such symptoms as blurry vision, trouble focusing at a distance, dry eyes, and headaches.
-Many individuals suffer one or more symptoms after computer or phone screen use longer than two hours at a time.
-Unfortunately, many of our daily tasks involve a computer or smartphone, so the chances of experiencing digital eye strain are quite high.
+Staring at a computer or phone screen for too long causes physical discomfort known as “digital eye strain,” which includes symptoms such as blurry vision, trouble focusing at a distance, dry eyes, and headaches.
+Many individuals suffer one or more symptoms after using a computer or phone screen for longer than two hours at a time.
+Unfortunately, many daily tasks involve computers or smartphones, so the chances of experiencing digital eye strain are quite high.

-- Increase the resolution of your computer monitor and adjust the contrast and brightness to make it easier for your eyes to focus on the screen.
+- Increase the resolution of your computer monitor and adjust the contrast and brightness to help your eyes focus on the screen.

 - Turn off overhead lights or place an anti-glare cover over your computer screen (too much glare can strain your eyes and make it difficult to see objects on your monitor).